dleliuhin/CV_Labs/README.md

 <a name="overview"></a>
 ## 1. Overview

-A service is a template for proper use by developers within a company.
-The number of services is constantly growing, however, their base remains unchanged.
-In the current repository, the author has tried to simplify many routine tasks when creating a new repository, including: automatic code documentation, static analysis, code coverage with Unit-tests, the use of generally accepted company submodules to interact with other services in the system.
+A service is a template for view image data from ZCM using OpenCV by developers within a company.

 ---